srikanthcr99/myproject/README.md

 # myproject
-Implementation od fractal image compression with GUI
+Implementation of fractal image compression with GUI